rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 Adds a new type to the Challenge list defined in Section XXX of RFC XXXX with the label 'reverse-dns', identifier type 'ip', and reference RFC XXXX.

+Add the value 'ip' to the identifier type column for the 'http' and 'tls-sni' challenges.

 # Security Considerations